 Premium :- Option Price – Intrinsic Value = 96.75 – 0 = 96.75

-The probability of the underlying security going there is low and the price of those Options is only because of Time Value which goes on decreasing with each passing day and you may end up loosing all the Premium you paid to buy those options.
+The probability of the underlying security going there is low and the price of those options is only because of time value which goes on decreasing with each passing day and you may end up losing all the premium you paid to buy those options.
 Out of the money options make very good strategy to sell the options rather.